YakoubCheriet/GA_Matlab/README.md

 # GA_Matlab
-Basic Genetic Algorithm with graphic interface
+SOLVING KNAPSACK WITH GENETIC ALGORITHM, with graphic interface